 Our mission is to give Guild members (and guests!) a chance to see and learn from the best and most interesting fiber artists out there.
 We try to balance the lowest costs for you with our commitment to supporting these artists as the experts and professionals they are.
 We know what having a budget is like; the Guild itself is a 501(c)3 non-profit.

 Guild Programming and Funding

-We have 6 Friday night events during the year, 5 speakers plus Ignite Craft Boston in January.
-The Guild believes every artist deserves a living wage, which is why all 5 Friday night speakers receive a speaking fee.
+The Guild believes every artist deserves a living wage, which is why all Friday night speakers receive a speaking fee.
 The Guild also pays travel expenses for out-of-town speakers.

 When speakers teach classes, we want them to be paid reasonably for their time.
 We usually pay teachers a flat rate so they don’t have to worry about publicizing and filling the class.
 Instead, the Guild publicizes the class and takes on the risk that attendance may be insufficient to offset class expenses.

-Membership is $35 a year ($25 if you join online).
+Membership is $45 a year.
 Membership fees are our primary source of revenue, which is why we ask you to join or renew if you support what we’re doing.
-Nonmembers can also attend meetings for just $6 each, which means you can see some amazing talks even if you have very little money in your pocket.
+Nonmembers can also attend meetings for just $10 each, which means you can see some amazing talks even if you have very little money in your pocket.